 Risk Category Description Rating (likelihood x consequence) Mitigation Action

-Financial There is not enough money in the community safety budget to implement all these actions Likely (4) x Medium (3) = High (12)
+Financial There is not enough money in the community safety budget to implement all these actions Likely (4) x Medium (3) = High (12) Committee to consider and prioritise actions.

 Health & Safety Not identifying appropriate areas for targeted activations or community need can reduce the successfulness of the overall outcome.
 Possible (3) x Minor (2) = Moderate (6) Undertaking engagement at this committee will assist in positive and successful outcomes.

 Reputation N/A N/A N/A

-Service N/A N/A N/A
+Service Interruption N/A N/A N/A

-Interruption

 Compliance N/A N/A N/A

 Property N/A N/A N/A

 Environment N/A N/A N/a